 Live it Library

-The Library is an online resource of stories from people who have experienced or are experiencing mental health issues.
+The Live it Library is an online resource of stories from people who have experienced or are experiencing mental health issues.

-The Library has over 60 films that include individuals experiencing mental health issues, carers, friends or relatives and mental health professionals.
+The Live it Library has over 60 films that include individuals experiencing mental health issues, carers, friends or relatives and mental health professionals.

 Join us and speak honestly about your experience.
 You can also share the stories in the Library to help others while challenging stigma, promoting understanding, and offering hope.

 If you are interested in more information or attending an event, contact us.

 The Live it Library stories will become part of a Kent and Medway wide resource that allows individuals, professionals and groups to easily access the ‘books’ and it is hoped that our story tellers can become involved in training and events to talk about their stories and experiences.

 If you have already shared your story, why not consider volunteering at a future event.
 Interested?
 Register to become a Trust volunteer.